 19 Nov, 2024 20:05

-Zelensky rules out election again
+Zelensky again rules out holding election

-Zelensky rules out election again
+Zelensky again rules out holding election

-Vladimir Zelensky has stated that Ukraine must first achieve a just peace before citizens can go to the polls.
+Vladimir Zelensky has stated that Ukraine must first achieve a just peace before its citizens can go to the polls.
 The Ukrainian leader’s presidential term expired in March 2024, but he cancelled elections due to martial law, which he’d imposed in 2022.

-Zelensky addressed the issue while presenting his Internal Resilience Plan in the country’s parliament, the Verkhovna Rada, on Tuesday.
+Zelensky addressed the issue while presenting his so-called Internal Resilience Plan in the country’s parliament, the Verkhovna Rada, on Tuesday.

 “We all know that the Constitution of Ukraine and the law do not permit elections during wartime, and no one in the world has demanded and does demand this from Ukraine.
 However, there are some people in Ukraine who may be so ‘hungry’ for [elections] that they want to fight within our state more than for our state.
 They seek political disputes in the trenches, like in film studios.
 This is detrimental to Ukraine,” he stated.